Flag of Mississippi: After the 2020 referendum

 Let Mississippi Vote is a group that is attempting another referendum on a choice of four flag designs: the Magnolia flag that was adopted in the November 2020 referendum, the flag that it replaced, the Stennis version, and the Bicentennial flag.
 Their stated aim is to give Mississippians a choice instead of voting on only one flag.
 The group reached their goal of 5000 volunteers and has sent wording for their referendum to the Mississippi Attorney General's Office for approval.
-They need 106,190 valid signatures from Mississippi residents for the initiative to be placed on a ballot no earlier than 2023.
+They needed 106,190 valid signatures from Mississippi residents for the initiative to be placed on a ballot no earlier than 2023.

 The number of valid signatures was specified by a 1992 amendment to the Mississippi Constitution when the state had five congressional districts, and written as 12% of the total votes cast for governor in the election preceding the filing of the ballot initiative, with no more than 20% of those signatures coming from a single congressional district.
-However, as a result of redistricting after the 2000 U.S. Census, Mississippi was reduced to four congressional districts.
+However, as a result of redistricting after the 2000 U.S. census, Mississippi was reduced to four congressional districts.
 In an unrelated case involving a medical marijuana initiative that had been certified for the ballot and then approved by Mississippi voters in 2020, the Mississippi Supreme Court overturned the initiative and said that the ballot requirements "cannot work in a world where Mississippi has fewer than five representatives in Congress".
 Although Let Mississippi Vote continues to collect signatures, the court decision has so far not yet been addressed by the legislature, for example by further amending the Mississippi Constitution.